mahmoudff-lab/fonction/README.md

 # fonction
-fonction de max et min et signe to two numbers
+fonction for max and min and signe of two numbers